Infineon/mtb-example-psoc4-capsense-liquid-tolerant-hybrid-scan/README.md

  Resource  |  Alias/object     |    Purpose     |
  :------- | :------------    | :------------ |
- CAPSENSE&trade; | CYBSP_MSC0,CYBSP_MSC1 | CAPSENSE&trade; driver to interact with the MSC hardware and interface the CAPSENSE&trade; sensors
+ CAPSENSE&trade; | CYBSP_CapSense | CAPSENSE&trade; driver to interact with the CSX hardware and interface the CAPSENSE&trade; sensors
  SCB |  EZI2C | EZI2C driver to interface with CAPSENSE™ tuner
  LED (BSP) | CYBSP_USER_LED | User LED to show the output